ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    // When the subscriber gets a message, this callback is triggered,
+   // and then we copy its data into the widget's label
+   // When our node interface gets a message on its input topic this callback
-   // and then we copy its data into the widget's label void DemoPanel::topicCallback(const std_msgs::msg::String & msg) {
+   // gets called and we copy the message text to our button label. void DemoPanel::topicCallback(const std_msgs::msg::String & msg) {
      label_->setText(QString(msg.data.c_str()));